American Century Championship: 2020s

 On Thursday, April 18, 2024, it was rumored that Stephen Curry would not be able to play if he were to participate as a member of the United States men's national basketball team at the 2024 Summer Olympics in Paris, France.
 On Tuesday, May 7, 2024, it was confirmed.
 A regular staple, this is the first time Curry will miss the event since 2012 and will make him the first reigning champion in tournament history not to defend the title.
 On Friday, July 12, 2024, in Round One of the 35th annual American Century Championship, Carolina Panthers wide receiver Adam Thielen scored 24 points with Fish trailing by only one point.
 Lowe and Pavelski both scored 21 points, respectively.
 The shot of the day came on the par-three 12th hole, when NFL and College Football Hall of Fame wide receiver Tim Brown made a hole-in-one from 143 yards, the sixth hole-in-one in tournament history and the first ever occurrence on that particular hole.
-NFL and College Football Hall of Fame running back, fellow Heisman Trophy winner, and former Raider teammate Marcus Allen then made him realize that he had won a 2024 MasterCraft X24 boat collaborated with TravisMathew worth $200,000.00 after he had told him.
+NFL and College Football Hall of Fame running back, fellow Heisman Trophy winner, and former Raider teammate Marcus Allen then made him realize that he had won a 2024 MasterCraft X24 boat collaborated with TravisMathew worth $225,000.00 after he had told him.
 On Saturday, July 13, in Round Two, Fish moved into the lead after two rounds with 57 total points, with Pavelski trailing by seven points back and Thielen 12 points back of the leader.
 Fish scored 34 points on the day, giving him possession of the top two single round modified Stableford scoring system point totals.
 On Sunday, July 14, in Round Three, despite Pavelski making a charge, Fish would again not relinquish his 36-hole lead, as he went on to win the tournament, making him the eighth multi-time winner in tournament history.
 Fish scored 83 total points, the second most ever in tournament history, and scored 60 points in Rounds Two and Three, the most ever for Rounds Two and Three and the most for any two consecutive rounds.
 Pavelski finished in second place with 79 total points and Sörenstam finished in third place with 68 total points.
 This summer set a new attendance record of 77,049 fans.
+On Saturday, August 10, 2024 at Accor Arena, in the Olympic Final, a 98–87 win over the France men's national basketball team, the 2024 United States men's Olympic basketball team won the Olympic gold medal.